presidio-oss/cline-based-code-generator/docs/tools/mentions-guide.md

-# Cline Mentions Feature Guide
+# HAI Mentions Feature Guide

 ## Overview

-The mentions feature is a powerful capability that allows you to reference various resources in your conversations with Cline using the "@" symbol.
+The mentions feature is a powerful capability that allows you to reference various resources in your conversations with HAI using the "@" symbol.
 This includes file contents, directory structures, webpage URLs, VSCode diagnostic information, terminal output, Git change status, and more - all easily incorporated into your conversations.

-By using this feature, Cline can gain more accurate context and provide more relevant assistance for your tasks.
+By using this feature, HAI can gain more accurate context and provide more relevant assistance for your tasks.

 ## Basic Syntax